-- Preview Email Newsletter

 WASHINGTON, July 25 -- The Mississippi Center for Justice, Jackson, has submitted a public comment letter to the U.S. Department of Agriculture (USDA) expressing serious concerns regarding the proposed National Supplemental Nutrition Assistance Program (SNAP) Information Database.
 This extensive Database is intended to enhance the delivery of SNAP services, but the organization fears it may compromise the privacy of vulnerable consumers.

-The Mississippi Center for Justice, a non-profit law firm more ST
+The Mississippi Center for Justice, a non-profit law firm focused on promoting racial and economic justice, more ST

 Missouri DOT Urges Increased Formula-Based Federal Funding for Core Highway and Transit Programs (10)